Four steps between the doormat and the deadline.

 U ontvangt deze voorlopige aanslag op basis van de gegevens die bij ons bekend zijn.
 Het te betalen bedrag is € 2.847,00.

-U dient dit bedrag te betalen vóór 19 juni 2026.
+U dient dit bedrag te betalen vóór 24 juli 2026.
 Betaalt u niet op tijd, dan kunnen wij u een betaalverzuimboete opleggen.

 Bent u het niet eens met deze aanslag?
 Dan kunt u binnen 6 weken na de datum van deze aanslag bezwaar maken.